Haymarket affair: Executions

 The next day (November 11, 1887) four defendants—Engel, Fischer, Parsons, and Spies—were taken to the gallows in white robes and hoods.
-They sang the Marseillaise, then the anthem of the international revolutionary movement.
+They sang the Marseillaise, the anthem of the international revolutionary movement.
 Family members including Lucy Parsons, who attempted to see them for the last time, were arrested and searched for bombs (none were found).
 According to witnesses, in the moments before the men were hanged, Spies shouted, "The time will come when our silence will be more powerful than the voices you strangle today."
 In their last words, Engel and Fischer called out, "Hurrah for anarchism!"
 Parsons then requested to speak, but he was cut off when the signal was given to spring the trap door.
 Witnesses reported that the condemned men did not die immediately when they dropped but strangled to death slowly, a sight which left the spectators visibly shaken.

 Identity of the bomber

 Notwithstanding the convictions for conspiracy, no actual bomber was ever brought to trial, "and no lawyerly explanation could ever make a conspiracy trial without the main perpetrator seem completely legitimate."
-Historians such as James Joll and Timothy Messer-Kruse say the evidence points to Rudolph Schnaubelt, brother-in-law of Schwab, as the likely perpetrator.
+Historians such as James Joll and Timothy Messer-Kruse say the evidence points to Schnaubelt as the likely perpetrator.